-In the French-speaking city of Neuchâtel, Switzerland, you can find the only hotel in Europe built on stilts — the five-star Hotel Palafitte.
-Situated on the shores of Lac de Neuchâtel, the largest lake contained entirely within Switzerland, this luxury hotel’s restaurant, La Table de Palafitte, underwent a complete renovation in recent years.
-A new chef, David Sauvignet, also arrived in 2015.
+In the French-speaking city of Neuchâtel, Switzerland, you can find the only hotel in Europe built on stilts.
+The five-star Hotel Palafitte is situated on the shores of Lac de Neuchâtel, the biggest lake contained entirely within Switzerland.
+Its restaurant, La Table de Palafitte, underwent a complete renovation in recent years.
 With an emphasis on local market produce and regional food products, I gladly accepted an invitation to dine at this restaurant, which has earned 14 out of 20 points from Gault & Millau.

 Le Bar at the Hotel Palafitte

 While we bypassed the bar on the way to the restaurant, I thought it looked like a great place to grab a drink after work.
 Also, the bar has an absinthe fountain, should you desire to try it out.
 According to the bar menu, it stocks three different local absinthes: Bovet, Larusée and Kübler.
 In May 2016, the cocktail of the month was the Sainte bleue, made with Larusée absinthe, lemon and pineapple.

-The bar has indoor and outdoor seating, and you can order from the bar menu starting from 11:30 a.m. until 10:30 p.m.
-The bar menu includes dishes that also highlight regional products, like the Bleuchâtel burger, made with a local blue cheese (CHF 36), or a sandwich wrap made with féra fumée, a smoked lake fish (CHF 28).
+The bar has indoor and outdoor seating.
+You can order from the bar menu starting from 11:30 a.m. until 10:30 p.m.
+On the menu, you’ll find dishes that also highlight regional products.
+These include dishes like the Bleuchâtel burger, made with a local blue cheese (CHF 36), or a sandwich wrap made with féra fumée, a smoked lake fish (CHF 28).

 La Terrasse at the Hotel Palafitte

 For our wine, my husband and I selected a glass of 2014 Libertin, a mixture of Cabernet Sauvignon and Merlot from Vins Keller, and a glass of 2015 Pinot Gris from Château d’Auvernier, respectively.
 I am not usually a fan of Swiss red wines, nor am I a wine connoisseur, but we both liked the Libertin.
 I also enjoyed my glass of Pinot Gris, which earned a Selection Or (gold selection) from the canton of Neuchâtel in 2016.
-We each stuck to one glass of wine throughout our meal, but if you would prefer, the restaurant has a special offer of three wines from the region for CHF 29.
+We each stuck to one glass of wine throughout our meal.
+The restaurant also has a special offer of three wines from the region for CHF 29.